In-Context Learning Without Copying: Mechanistic Investigation of Induction Heads

 \subsection{Influence of Prefix Matching Heads on Copying}

 With inductive copying suppressed, we next investigate mechanistically how induction heads are affected.
 We analyze the attention patterns of attention heads for the vanilla and \textsc{Hapax} models using the random repetition sequence discussed in Section \ref{sec:exact_copy_perf}.
-To obtain prefix matching score over a sequence $x=(r_1r_2\ldots r_{s}r_1r_2\ldots r_{s-1})$, we calculate $\text{PrefixMatching}(l,h) = \textstyle\frac{1}{s-1} \sum_{i=1}^{s-1} A^{(l,h)}_{s+i,i+1}$ over 1000 samples, where $s=25$ and $A^{l,h}$ is the attention map of attention head at layer $l$ and index $h$ \cite{nanda2022transformerlens}. \textsc{Hapax} has fewer attention heads that strongly display the prefix-matching pattern commonly associated with induction heads (Figures \ref{fig:clean_1b_head_scores} and \ref{fig:masked_bigram_loss_1b_head_scores}).
-In the vanilla model, the top 10 prefix-matching heads achieve an average score of 61\%, whereas in \textsc{Hapax} this average drops to 40\%.
-Also, there is only a single attention head (L8H5) that attends with a near 100\% score.
-As noted in Section \ref{sec:exact_copy_perf}, other head types can also exhibit a similar pattern.
-We therefore analyze the prefix-matching heads to quantify their contribution on inductive copying.
+To obtain prefix matching score over a sequence $x=(r_1r_2\ldots r_{s}r_1r_2\ldots r_{s-1})$, we calculate $\text{PrefixMatching}(l,h) = \textstyle\frac{1}{s-1} \sum_{i=1}^{s-1} A^{(l,h)}_{s+i,i+1}$ over 1000 samples, where $s=25$ and $A^{l,h}$ is the attention map of attention head at layer $l$ and index $h$ \cite{nanda2022transformerlens}. \textsc{Hapax} has fewer attention heads that strongly display the prefix-matching pattern commonly associated with induction heads (Figure \ref{fig:comparison_across_models}).
+In the vanilla model, the top 10 prefix-matching heads achieve an average score of 61\%, whereas in \textsc{Hapax} this average drops to 40\% for \textsc{Hapax} and 36\% for \textsc{Thresholded-Hapax}.
+For \textsc{HAPAX}, there is only a single attention head (L8H5) that attends with a near 100\% score.
+This trend is also applicable for the whole training procedure.
+In Figure~\ref{fig:induction_scores_over_time_comparison}, we observe that the vanilla model contains many heads whose prefix-matching scores spike early in training and then decay, while the \textsc{Hapax} variants show fewer rise-then-decay trajectories and fewer heads that ever reach high prefix-matching scores.

+As different types of attention heads types can also exhibit a similar pattern, (e.g. anti-induction heads \citep{mcdougall-etal-2024-copy,olsson2022context}), we analyze the prefix-matching heads to quantify their contribution on inductive copying.

 Using the same setup, we conduct ablation studies to understand the causal impact of each individual attention head for the expected prediction $r_s$.
 Mean ablation is a method that replaces the activation of a model component with its average activation from a reference distribution \citep{wang2023interpretability}.
 For each head, we compute the mean activation over 10000 samples from the Pile dataset that the model was trained on \citep{gao2020pile}.
 We only mean ablate the activations of the last token position in order to isolate the behavior of induction heads (see Appendix \ref{app:ablation_stud}).
 We look at the probability difference of the target token $r_s$ before and after ablation, computing $p_{clean}(r_s | x) - p_{ablated}(r_s | x )$